MarosBenadik/DISSERTATION-ARTEFACT/README.md

 # DISSERTATION-ARTEFACT

+Recommender System which uses NLP model and Random forest classifier.

 How to Run Artefact
 1. Open Artefact.ipynb file in the Google Collaboratory
 2. Add the datasets: press little folder in lefthand navigation panel and drag and drop provided data into it